kmlawson/china-revolutions-mo3337/03assignments.md

 ### Making an Argument

 The academic study of history embraces change in the past as a way to explore solutions to particular problems.
 The object of an analytical historical research essay is not to tell us simply what happened, but to use what happened in order to make a historical argument about some problem clearly defined.
 For example, if an essay was written (to take an example from Chinese history) about some aspect of the religious aspects of the Boxer Rebellion, it should not consider its task complete when the major facts of the Boxer Rebellion and its religious elements have been retold.
 That is closer to the genre of the encyclopaedia entry than of academic historical study.
-It should endeavour to use the Boxer Rebellion as an opportunity to tell us something, to make an argument about something: what does the rebellion reveal about the nature of Western imperialism?
+It should endeavour to use the Boxer Rebellion as an opportunity to  make an argument about something: what does the rebellion reveal about the nature of Western imperialism?
 The rise of new religious movements in China?
 The weakness of the late Qing state?
 The rise of Japan?
-And so on.
+The answer takes the form of a claim that does more than merely repeat a synthesis of what previous scholarship has established and agrees to be the case.
 The possibilities are many, but in every case, they offer an answer to the question: So what?
-Why does this history matter?
 History can and should tell stories, but a research essay embeds a story within an arc of an argument - if it contains narrative elements, it must also always include an analytic element.

 The historical argument in your long essays, in particular, should be clearly and unambiguously stated in the span of 1-3 sentences somewhere in the opening third of the essay, preferably in the opening paragraph or two.
 It should not be obvious, trivial, or a well-known and rarely contested fact.
 Challenging as false an existing historian's argument that has become considered obvious and rarely contested, however, is one ambitious way to find your way to an interesting and original argument but only if your evidence is sufficient.
 Alternatively, if you have found evidence that supports the existing arguments of historians in a given area of research in a new set of sources, from a fresh perspective, or in greater depth, or in a comparative light, that also often yields a strong argument.
 If you have identified a debate in the historiography and wish to take a position on it without simply repeating all of the points made by one of the participants of the debate, that can also yield an essay with a strong argument but you should take care to acknowledge the position and evidence of the other side.

 **Presenting your Argument:** There are a number of different ways to write a strong essay and present the argument, but in this module, I would like to strongly encourage you to "front-load" your argument and do so clearly, that is, to present clearly early in the essay what it is you will argue and why it is important.
 For example, avoid sentences such as "I will explain..." or "I aim to understand..." or "I will explore..." unless such sentences are immediately followed by the explanation, what you ended up understanding, or what the result of your exploration was.
 Otherwise, there is a danger that your essay will merely provide a summary of some quantity of information you have found, rather than present the results of your analysis of that research in a useful way.
 In other words, do not use the introduction to make predictions about what you will do, but tell the reader in very clear terms what you **have argued and shown** in the essay.
-There are many ways to do this in more or less subtle language but there is no harm in a very clear, "In this essay, I will argue that..." followed by a short overview of what kinds of evidence you will use, how your argument fits into a historiographical context (how your argument relates to what other historians have to say about the matter), and why you think it is important.
+There are many ways to do this in more or less subtle language but there is no harm in a very clear, **"In this essay, I will argue that..."** followed by the rest of your argument, a short overview of what kinds of evidence you will use, how your argument fits into a historiographical context (how your argument relates to what other historians have to say about the matter), and why you think it is important.

-For example replace:

-*In this essay, I will explore the relationship between the alarm clock sleep function and our productivity in modern life.*

-with something like:

-*I will argue that the alarm clock sleep function is a major hindrance to our productivity without contributing at all to our rest after a night of sleep.
-I will base this upon the studies of Hansen and Jenson in 1983 and in a series of interviews with wise old people in 2014.
-This argument is important because, as I will show, evidence shows that the increased availability of time in the morning to eat a healthier breakfast, carry out some light house chores, and do morning exercise, not only allows for greater evening rest after a long day of work, but decreases the tiredness we feel throughout the day.*

 **Sticking to your Argument:** All of us come across many interesting stories, anecdotes, and sub-points that we want to share in writing our essays.
-However, it is important to stay sharply focused on the argument you are going to make in the essay.
+However, it is important to **stay sharply focused on the main argument** you are going to make in the essay.
 After you have finished writing your essay, read it through and for each paragraph and sentence ask yourself if it supported your argument, provided essential background to establishing your argument, or else if it does not offer much of a contribution.
 If it doesn't, cut it ruthlessly from your essay to make room for better material.

 Engaging with the historiography: What does this phrase mean?
 It means directly and explicitly acknowledging what historians have said about your topic and your specific question in existing work.
 Point out both positive contributions and problematic ones when appropriate.
 Who has worked on this before, and what specifically have they argued?
 See your essay as part of a larger conversation (it doesn't necessarily have to be an adversarial one) that includes previous historians.
+Once you have considered those who have done research very close to your case or argument, also engage with the important historiography in the broader field most relevant to your topic.

 Some other questions to ask yourself as you write the long essay: